JuliaLang/julia/README.md

 For a fast and easy current installation, the `before_install` section of [travis.yml](https://github.com/JuliaLang/julia/blob/master/.travis.yml) is a great resource.
 Note that those instructions are for Ubuntu 12.04, and for later versions you may need to install newer versions of dependencies, such as `libunwind8-dev` instead of `libunwind7-dev`.

-#### RHEL/CentOS 5
+#### RHEL/CentOS 6

-On RHEL/CentOS 5 systems, the default compiler (`gcc` 4.1) is too old to build Julia.
+On RHEL/CentOS 6 systems, the default compiler (`gcc` 4.4) is too old to build Julia.

-If the `gcc44` and `gfortran44` packages are installed, you can specify their use by adding the following to Make.user

-    FC = gfortran44
-    CC = gcc44
-    CXX = g++44

-Otherwise, install or contact your systems administrator to install a more recent version of `gcc`.
+Install or contact your systems administrator to install a more recent version of `gcc`.
+The [Scientific Linux Developer Toolset](http://linux.web.cern.ch/linux/devtoolset/) works well.

 #### Google Compute Engine